jichengnorth/flutter_homework/README.md

 Specs:

-1. 前端设计并实现一个课程预定系统（座位预约）
+1. Front end design. make a class reseveration app.(reserve a seat)

-2. 后端使用firebase CRUD 存储管理数据
+2. Back-end use firebase CRUD for data storage

-3. 前端使用flutter
+3. front end use flutter

-4.预约之后发送confirmation给用户
+4. After registering a seat in the class successfully, send user a confirmation.